fbpx

 A performer posing in a desert

-ADF’s Movies By Movers is a multi-faceted festival, dedicated to the celebration of conversation between body, movement, and camera.
+ADF’s Movies By Movers is a multi-faceted festival dedicated to celebrating the conversation between body, movement, and camera.
 We want to share the collaborative history between the ephemeral art of live performance and the perpetual nature of film.
-And we love receiving new expressions of these forms from all over the world from artists like you.
-Students, emerging artists, seasoned professionals, even those who would not consider themselves “artists” but have great ideas find room on our screens to share their craft.
+And we love receiving new expressions of these forms from artists like you worldwide.
+Students, emerging artists, seasoned professionals, and even those who would not consider themselves “artists” but have great ideas find room on our screens to share their craft.

 Stills from previous films featured: Dwell by Kim Brooks Mata (header image), On Mending by Shawn Fitzgerald Ahern & Emilie Louise Leriche, & SHIFT by Claire Marshall